 sudo dnf install docker-ce docker-ce-cli containerd.io docker-buildx-plugin docker-compose-plugin

-If the GPG key does not match, you may have downloaded a forged package due to a supply chain attack, and you should stop the installation.
+If the GPG key does not match, you may have downloaded a forged package due to a supply chain attack, so you should stop the installation.

 3-Fedora-4.
 Starting Docker Daemon